aws-samples/semantic-image-search-for-articles/README.md

 ## Administration

 The Web App allows the user to upload images to S3 and be indexed by OpenSearch as well as issuing queries to OpenSearch to return the top 10 images that are most semantically related to the article content.

+### Cleaning up
+To avoid incurring future charges, delete the resources.
+1. Find the S3 bucket deployed with this solution and empty the bucket
+2. Go to CloudFormation, choose the stack that you deployed via the deploy script mentioned above, and delete the stack.

 ## Security